Northampton, UK

 I begin this essay by diagnosing the particular formations of ‘Neoliberalism’ that best allow us to understand the logics of rail privatisation, its present impasse and the relationship between operators and their ‘customers’.
 I then explore this relationship further by contrasting the affect of individual empowerment, as idealised in advertisements from Northern Trains (2016, 2021), with the affect of abandonment, in accounts of disruption on AWC and TransPennine Express (TPE) (Pidd 2023, Topham 2023).
 I argue this contrast illustrates the disjuncture between the unrealised promise of privatisation, with its empowered ‘customers’, and the real-life ‘anomy’ (Beckert 2020) experienced by passengers, abandoned by an industry in impasse.

 This essay was written by David Frankal as part of his Geography (BA) course at Durham University, for the ‘Neoliberal Life’ module.
 The assignment was to analyse an empirical case study of neoliberalism (with an appropriate definition) by means of analysis of two ‘affects’.
-The views expressed in the essay should not be taken as an expression of those of the author or Enroute.
+The views expressed in the essay should not be taken as an expression of those of the author, Enroute or any other organisation.
 The essay was awarded a mark of 94%.

 In September 2023, comedian James Nokise set off by train from London to Edinburgh, only to find himself and other passengers, including a class of 50 schoolchildren, stranded at Preston, with all trains north cancelled due to a track fault (Pidd 2023).
 Avanti West Coast (AWC) failed to source replacement buses, and ended up sending passengers onwards by taxi, a 3½ hour journey, ending at 2:30am (ibid).
 Although Nokise’s ‘odyssey’ may not represent most rail journeys in the UK, it does powerfully illustrate the affects of disorganisation, and ultimately, abandonment of the passenger-customer, that I argue have come to characterise the contemporary ‘sort-of privatised’ passenger railway.
 Many have traced endemic problems on the network back to the ‘atomisation’ of the industry in the 1990s (Dennis 2022), itself part of a broader programme of neoliberal privatisation by successive UK governments (Gibb et al 1998, Hall 2011).
 I begin this essay by diagnosing the particular formations of ‘Neoliberalism’ that best allow us to understand the logics of rail privatisation, its present impasse and the relationship between operators and their ‘customers’.
 I then explore this relationship further by contrasting the affect of individual empowerment, as idealised in advertisements from Northern Trains (2016, 2021), with the affect of abandonment, in accounts of disruption on AWC and TransPennine Express (TPE) (Pidd 2023, Topham 2023).
 I argue this contrast illustrates the disjuncture between the unrealised promise of privatisation, with its empowered ‘customers’, and the real-life ‘anomy’ (Beckert 2020) experienced by passengers, abandoned by an industry in impasse.